Chiral differential operators: formal loop group actions and associated modules: CDOs on Principal Bundles

+Since $\CDO(P)$ is freely generated by its associated vertex algebroid (see \S\ref{VAoid.VA}), $\CDO(P)^{\hat{\mf{g}}}$ must contain at least a subalgebra that is freely generated by (\ref{invCDO.VAoid}).
+In general, it is not clear whether $\CDO(P)^{\hat{\mf{g}}}$ may contain other elements or not.
+(However, see Example \ref{invCDOG}.) \end{subsec}

-{\it Remarks.} (i) By the above discussion, any module over $\CDO(P)^{\hat{\mf{g}}}$ contains in its lowest weight a module over the Atiyah algebroid $(C^\infty(M),\T(P)^G)$, which can be e.g.~the space of sections of a vector bundle with connection associated to $(P\rightarrow M,\Theta)$. \footnote{ Given a $G$-representation $W$, the space of sections of the associated vector bundle is $(C^\infty(P)\otimes W)^G$, which is naturally a module over $(C^\infty(M),\T(P)^G)$.
-In fact, the action of $\wt X\in\T_h(P)^G$ can be identified with the covariant derivative along the corresponding $X\in\T(M)$, and the action of $\T_v(P)^G\cong(C^\infty(P)\otimes\mf{g})^G$ is induced by the representation $\mf{g}\rightarrow\t{End}\,W$. } In subsequent sections we will construct and study such modules over $\CDO(P)^{\hat{\mf{g}}}$. (ii) It is noteworthy that $\CDO(P)^{\hat{\mf{g}}}$ is different from an algebra of CDOs on the base manifold $M$ --- compare (\ref{invCDO.0})--(\ref{invCDO.1}) and (\ref{CDO.wt01}) --- and by comparison has more interesting modules.
-In \S\ref{CDOP.CDOM} we will see that to recover an algebra of CDOs on $M$ from $\CDO(P)$ requires the use of semi-infinite cohomology (as well as a suitable choice of $P\rightarrow M$ plus other geometric data).
+{\it Remarks.} (i) By the above discussion, any module over $\CDO(P)^{\hat{\mf{g}}}$ contains in its lowest weight a module over the Atiyah algebroid $(C^\infty(M),\T(P)^G)$, such as the space of sections of an associated vector bundle.
+In subsequent sections we will construct and study such modules over $\CDO(P)^{\hat{\mf{g}}}$. (ii) It is noteworthy that $\CDO(P)^{\hat{\mf{g}}}$ is different from an algebra of CDOs on the base manifold $M$ --- compare (\ref{invCDO.1}) and (\ref{CDO.wt01}) --- and admits more interesting modules.